Brennan Center for Justice

 Can I Vote?

 Run by the National Association of Secretaries of State, this nonpartisan website provides everything a voter needs to know about voting in his/her state: how and where to register, identification requirements if any, polling locations, information on early and absentee voting, and even links to learn more about candidates.

 The Lawyers’ Committee for Civil Rights Under Law is the lead partner of the non-partisan Election Protection coalition, of which VoteRiders is also a partner.
 It was formed to ensure that all voters have an equal opportunity to participate in the political process.

-The Election Protection coalition has also created a smartphone app in English and Spanish that provides information and resources needed by voters to fully participate in the 2012 elections.
-Click here to download the app.
+The Election Protection coalition is also creating a smartphone app in English and Spanish that provides information and resources needed by voters to fully participate in the 2014 general elections.

 Demos, Common Cause, the Fair Elections Legal Network and the Lawyers’ Committee for Civil Rights Under Law partnered to produce Got ID?
 Helping Americans Get Voter Identification in April 2012.
 This document provides best practice guidelines on how to create a coalition of organizations, how to identify citizens who need help, and how to help them obtain required documents (e.g., birth certificates).